nliulab/FedScore/README.md

 FedScore is a framework for developing scoring systems across multiple sites in a privacy-preserving way.
 The R and Python code provided in this repository implements the proposed FedScore algorithm.

+See our new [Preprint](https://arxiv.org/abs/2303.00282) for the whole story.

 ## Introduction

 Cross-institutional collaboration has gained popularity in recent years as a way to accelerate medical research and facilitate quality improvement.
 Federated learning (FL) can avoid data sharing by collectively training algorithms without exchanging patient-level data.
 However, most FL applications in medical image data use black box models from computer vision.
 Interpretable models, on the contrary, have fewer instances of FL applications despite their popularity in clinical research.